2 jurors dropped from Chauvin trial after $27M settlement - WTMJ

 Cahill was careful to ask jurors if they had heard about the settlement without giving details, including whether they’d been exposed to the “extensive media coverage about developments in a civil suit between the city of Minneapolis and the family of George Floyd.”

-The first dismissed juror, a white man in his 30s, said he heard about the settlement and that he though it would be “hard to be impartial.”
+The first dismissed juror, a white man in his 30s, said he heard about the settlement and that he thought it would be “hard to be impartial.”

 “That sticker price obviously shocked me,” the second dismissed juror said.
 The Hispanic man in his 20s said he thought he could set the news aside, but wasn’t sure.